Why are phones exploding?

 The Consumer Rights act consolidates a number of existing acts in an attempt to simplify consumer protection law for both consumers and businesses alike.
 The act demands that all physical and digital products must be of satisfactory quality, fit for purpose and match any description given to you at the time of purchase.
 Your rights under the Consumer Rights Act are against the retailer rather than the manufacturer so you would have to claim against the seller of the goods.

-In the case of injury as a result of an exploding phone it is essential to act quickly as there is a three year time limit for personal injury claims.
+In the case of injury as a result of an exploding phone it is essential to act quickly as there is a three year time limit for personal injury claims through a personal injury lawyer.
 Collect evidence of the event and make sure you take photographs of the scene and any injuries that you have sustained.
 Keep a record of receipts for any repairs and any other costs incurred including those associated with any medical treatment.

-Whether you have been injured by your phone or have suffered as a result of any other accident that wasn’t your fault we offer free no obligation meetings to discuss your personal injury claim.
+Whether you have been injured by your phone or have suffered as a result of any other accident that wasn’t your fault, our personal injury lawyer offers free, no-obligation meetings to discuss your personal injury claim.
 We will lend a sympathetic ear, explain what the process will involve and provide you a good accident lawyer.
 If you decide that you want to proceed we can work on a no-win-no-fee basis so whatever happens you will never be left out of pocket.
 It is very unlikely that you would even need to attend a court hearing as the vast majority of claims settle before then.

 Call us on 01670 515 182 to speak to one of our personal injury solicitors today.